Valentine's Day gift ideas that show your love

 Nest Fragrances Candle Rose Noir & Oud ($42; amazon.com)

-With notes like rose, leather, patchouli and smoke, this is a candle worth burning all February long.
+This is a candle worth burning all February long, with notes like rose, leather, patchouli and smoke.

 _______________________________________________________________________________